ghartsel/RapidMarkup/README.md

     python3 rapidmu.py [-h] -fn FILENAME [-m {md,MD,rst,RST}]
 ```

 RapidMarkup currently generates ReStructuredText and Markdown (GitHub flavor) document formats.
-You can run the program on the sample.fodt file to convert a sample LibreOffice file and see the generated formats and supported semantic styles.
+Run the program on the sample.fodt file to convert a sample LibreOffice file and see the generated formats and supported semantic styles.

 Options: